Example 1: Multi-Step Booking

 Example Flow Testing

-- Simulate user inputs and follow the flow progression.
+After designing advanced flows, test them thoroughly:- Simulate user inputs and follow the flow progression.

 - Test dynamic conditions to verify proper routing.